CPL2 cams are one step up from the standard cams you get - roughly equivalent to Sprint cams.

 - Posts: 633

 - Location: Surrey Hills, England

-Users browsing this forum: The Veg and 5 guests
+Users browsing this forum: Flying Banana and 2 guests